 What do psychiatrists usually try in the face of treatment resistant bipolar disorder?
-The main “fall-back” positions are:
+The main “fall-back” positions in severe bipolar mania are:

-1. Combining traditional mood stabilizers such as lithium and Depakote with the newer atypical anti-psychotics.
+1. Combining traditional mood stabilizers such as lithium and valproate with the newer atypical anti-psychotics.

 (Mexiletine is used to treat certain types of abnormal heart rhythms.
 It works by blocking certain electrical signals in the heart to stabilize the heart rhythm and by blocking sodium channels.)

-However, it is not unusual for people with poor medication compliance to claim that “nothing works” and present themselves as having treatment resistant bipolar disorder.
+It is not unusual for people with poor medication compliance to think that “nothing works” and view themselves as having treatment resistant bipolar disorder.
 This is often a result of debilitating medication side effects.